 This is especially important if you travel alone and need a tripod, for example, to set up to take photos of yourself on a timer.
 A gorilla pod is also very useful if you want to capture time lapses of sunsets, as you can just set it up and leave it there without worrying your camera will move or fall over.
+If you are wanting to film underwater, make sure you have the right underwater camera equipment.
 There’s lots of handy camera equipment you might want to add to your arsenal to take great travel photos.

 Take Advantage Of The Golden And Blue Hours